Brian McKnight

-McKnight is known for his songs from albums such as Brian McKnight (platinum debut), Anytime and Back at One.
-His work has earned him 16 Grammy Awards nominations, third only to Zubin Mehta and Snoop Dogg for the record of most Grammy nominations without a win.
+He has received 16 Grammy Award nominations, third only to Zubin Mehta and Snoop Dogg for having the most nominations for the award without a win.

 Early life

 McKnight was born in Buffalo, New York to Claude McKnight, Jr. and Ruth Elaine Willis.
-His music experience began in childhood when he became a member of his church choir, which was directed by his grandfather.
-McKnight explored different genres of music, and in his early teens, he started musical ambitions by composing instrumental material while learning to play several instruments.
-McKnight formed a band and began performing his original songs at local venues.
-By the age of 18, he was offered a publishing deal.
+His introduction to music was joining his church choir as a child; it was directed by his grandfather.
+Brian and his family moved to Orlando, Florida when he was about 10.
+His father worked for Martin Marietta.
+He began composing instrumental material while learning to play several instruments.

+His brothers graduated from Lake Howell High School in Winter Park, Florida and the family moved to Orange County, Florida.
+Brian McKnight then went to Maynard Evans High School in Orlando.
+McKnight formed a band and began performing original songs at local venues.
+By 18, he was offered a publishing deal and left for Los Angeles when he was about 19.